What is HIV?

-According to the , latency in HIV can last for 10 years.
-This doesn’t mean HIV is gone, nor does it mean that someone can’t transmit it to others.
-Latency may progress to stage 3 HIV, a more appropriate term for AIDS.
+According to the , latency in HIV infection can last for 10 years.
+This doesn’t mean that HIV is gone, nor does it mean that the virus can’t be transmitted to others.
+Clinically latent infection may progress to the third and final stage of HIV, also referred to as AIDS.

 The risk for progression is higher if a person with HIV isn’t receiving treatment, such as antiretroviral therapy.
 It’s important to take prescribed medications during all stages of HIV — even if there aren’t any noticeable symptoms.
 There are several medications used for HIV treatment.

 After acute infection, HIV is considered chronic.
 This means that the disease is ongoing.
 Symptoms of chronic HIV can vary.
 There can be long periods when the virus is present but symptoms are minimal.

 In more advanced stages of chronic HIV, symptoms can be much more severe than they are in ARS.
 People with advanced, chronic HIV can experience episodes of: